 - Let Skyscanner to forward you to the chosen booking site.

 - Go through the booking process and avoid buying unnecessary extras.

 - Double check all the details CAREFULLY before the payment.

 Customer Service and Professional Skills

-This is the first time we give only 1 star for the customer service.
+This is the first time we give only 1 star for customer service.
 Brussels Airlines was quite unwilling to solve problems and their replies were unfriendly.
-They didn't take their responsibility.
+They didn't take responsibility.

 Cabin of the Planes

 The cabin was clean and in good condition.
-There was not any in-flight entertainment systems though we did not expect such.
+There were not any in-flight entertainment systems though we did not expect much.

 Our fare was surprisingly low.
 It seems that Brussels Airlines can't anymore offer good quality when the fares have gone too down.
 We would have wanted to pay a little more for our flight tickets to get better customer service.